qidanrui/MassGen/CONTRIBUTING.md

-# Contributing to MASS
+# Contributing to MassGen

-Thank you for your interest in contributing to MASS (Multi-Agent Scaling System)!
+Thank you for your interest in contributing to MassGen (Multi-Agent Scaling System)!
 We welcome contributions from the community and are excited to see what you'll bring to the project.

 ## 🚀 Getting Started